 As the climate in the Yellowstone region warmed and dried, the animals, vegetation, and human lifestyles also changed.
 Large Ice Age animals that were adapted to cold and wet conditions became extinct.
 The glaciers left behind layers of sediment in valleys in which grasses and sagebrush thrived, and pockets of exposed rocks that provided protected areas for aspens and fir to grow.
 The uncovered volcanic plateau sprouted lodgepole forests.
 People adapted to these changing conditions and were eating a diverse diet including medium and small animals such as deer and bighorn sheep as early as 9,500 years ago.

-Some of the historic peoples from this area, such as the Crow and Sioux, arrived sometime during the 1500s and around 1700, respectively.
+Some of the historic peoples from this area, such as the Crow and Sioux, arrived sometime during the 1500s and around 1700 CE, respectively.
 Prehistoric vessels known as “Intermountain Ware” have been found in the park and surrounding area, and these link the Shoshone to the area as early as approximately 700 years ago.

 Archeological resources are the primary and often only source about humans in Yellowstone.